gizipp/gizipp.com/_pages/portfolio.md

 - AWS and Capistrano

 #### What I contributed to :
-- Shipping into production (Rails-based): architecture, development & deployment
-- Migrated from Heroku to AWS Africa (Cape Town) Region; setup CI/CD and orchestrated automated deployment using Capistrano
+- Migrated from Heroku to AWS Africa (Cape Town) Region; setup CI/CD and orchestrated semi-automated deployment using Capistrano
 - Composed Dockerize app for development purpose/setup local workspace and introduced to other developers

 ### Avaderma.id